 Nightcap, 18th century

 This is a Nightcap.
 It is dated 18th century and we acquired it in 1952.
-Its medium is silk, metallic yarn (silver foil wrapped around silk core), flat foil strip and its technique is embroidered in satin stitches on plain weave.
+Its medium is silk, metallic yarn (metal foil wound around silk core) and flat foil strips and its technique is plain weave with discontinuous supplementary wefts (brocading).
 It is a part of the Textiles Department department.

 This object was

 Richard Cranch Greenleaf (American, 1887–1961).

 It is credited

 Gift of Richard C. Greenleaf in memory of his mother, Adeline E. Greenleaf.

 Its dimensions are

 H x diam.: 27 x 60 cm (10 5/8 x 23 5/8 in.)

 Nightcap, 18th century; silk, metallic yarn (metal foil wound around silk core) and flat foil strips; H x diam.: 27 x 60 cm (10 5/8 x 23 5/8 in.); Gift of Richard C. Greenleaf in memory of his mother, Adeline E. Greenleaf; 1952-47-2